piechnik-d/Firefly-project/README.md

 # Firefly-project
-Development of ways to display biological phenomenon for public outreach
+Development of ways to display biological phenomena for public outreach